corex/config/README.md

 [![Code Coverage](https://img.shields.io/endpoint?url=https://gist.githubusercontent.com/config/d409d31a9138bc37c905b4b4727bebe1/raw/test-coverage__master.json)](https://github.com/corex/config/actions)
 [![PHPStan Level](https://img.shields.io/endpoint?url=https://gist.githubusercontent.com/config/d409d31a9138bc37c905b4b4727bebe1/raw/phpstan-level__master.json)](https://github.com/corex/config/actions)

-Package has been rewritten to support adapters in favor of loaders.
+> **Breaking changes** - this package has been rewritten from scratch to be more strict and flexible to use.
+Adapters are supported in favor of loaders.
 Breaking changes can be found in CHANGELOG.

 Getting configuration values works by creating instance of Config::class and use methods to get values.
 Multiple adapters are supported.